fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

 {% include note.html content="The percentage symbol `%` is used to access the members of a derived type." %}

 In the above snippet, we declared an instance of a derived type and initialized its members explicitly.
-You can also initialize derived type members by invoking the derived type constructor:
+You can also initialize derived type members by invoking the derived type constructor.

 Example using the derived type constructor: